bibor09/granalys/README.md

         * Set the `Payload URL` to the URL created in the [web installation steps](#for-the-web-application).

         * Set the `Content type` to  `application/json`.

+        * Select the `push` event to trigger this webhook.

         * Set a `Secret` ([guide](https://docs.github.com/en/webhooks-and-events/webhooks/securing-your-webhooks)) and append it to the `granalys/.env` file: